Your Nervous System is Stuck In Survival Mode?

 You keep showing up, but your nervous system is worn out from powering through.

 But behind the scenes, you’re holding it all together.
-Bracing.
-Pushing.
+Bracing against anxiety.
+Pushing on.
 Overriding what your body is telling you.

-You do what you’ve always done: manage it quietly, power through, and figure it out later.
+This suggests that you do what you’ve always done: manage anxiety quietly, power through, and figure it out later.

 “I don’t have time to fall apart.”